Logs and Observability

 Once all set up, I will need to configure both Promtail config and service.

-Promtail config file /usr/local/bin/config-promtail.yml:
+Promtail config file /usr/local/bin/config-promtail.yml

 This file will depend in what you want to collect.
 For me there are several paths and applications that I want to monitor:

-• Logfiles under: /var/log/
+- Logfiles under:

-• I will add them a label: job: logs so it is easier to find the results in Grafana afterwards.
+so it is easier to find the results in Grafana afterwards. - As all the files are wanted a

-• NGINX service
+- NGINX service

-• I will add them a label: job: nginx so it is easier to find the results in Grafana afterwards.
+so it is easier to find the results in Grafana afterwards. - I will add the

-Also, it is worth saying that the URL must be the indicated in the following configuration, since Loki receives logs in the /loki/api/v1/push endpoint.
+Also, it is worth saying that the URL must be the indicated in the following configuration, since Loki receives logs in the /loki/api/v1/push

 server: